|In re DETENTION OF JACKIE HUGHES

 As for prejudice to respondent, other than the time he spent in custody, he points to no other prejudice in terms of his defense of his case.
 We also do not identify any such prejudice in the record.
 Thus, this factor weighs in favor of ruling that no speedy trial violation occurred.

-We will first address the issue of whether plain error occurred in this case.
 Plain error is a limited and narrow exception to the general waiver rule, to be invoked only where the evidence is closely balanced or the alleged error is so substantial that it deprived the defendant of a fair trial.
 People v.
 Kuntu, 196 Ill.
 2d 105, 128 (2001).
-In deciding whether there was plain error in this case, we will first determine if there was error of any sort in admitting the expert testimony based on the plethysmograph.
+We begin by determining if there was error of any sort in admitting the expert testimony based on the plethysmograph.

 The exclusive test for the admission of expert testimony based on scientific methods is governed by Frye v.
 United States, 293 F. 1013 (D.C.
 Cir.
 1923).
 Donaldson v.
 Central Illinois Public Service Co., 199 Ill.
 2d 63, 76-77 (2002).
 Under the Frye test, scientifically based opinions are admissible at trial only if the methodology or scientific principle upon which the opinions are based is sufficiently established to have gained general acceptance in the particular field in which it belongs.
 Donaldson, 199 Ill.
 2d at 77.
 If the underlying method used to generate an expert's opinion is reasonably relied upon by experts in the field, the fact finder may consider the opinion.
 Donaldson, 199 Ill.
 2d at 77.